metomi/rose/sphinx/tutorial/cylc/scheduling/graphing.rst

          cylc graph <tutorials-directory>/graph-introduction/suite.rc

-      If the results weren't what you were hoping for try going back to the suite.rc file and making changes.
+      If the results don't match the diagram above try going back to the suite.rc file and making changes.

       .. tip::

          In the top right-hand corner of the ``cylc graph`` window there is a